jrmarino/AdaBase/stmt_bind.md

    type Enumtype is record enumeration : Textual; end record;
    type Settype is array (Positive range <>) of Enumtype;
    type Chain   is array (Positive range <>) of NByte1;
+   type Bits    is array (Natural range <>)  of Bit1;

    type NByte0_Access   is access all NByte0;
    type NByte1_Access   is access all NByte1;
    type NByte2_Access   is access all NByte2;
    type NByte3_Access   is access all NByte3;
    type NByte4_Access   is access all NByte4;
    type NByte8_Access   is access all NByte8;
    type Byte1_Access    is access all Byte1;
    type Byte2_Access    is access all Byte2;
    type Byte3_Access    is access all Byte3;
    type Byte4_Access    is access all Byte4;
    type Byte8_Access    is access all Byte8;
    type Real9_Access    is access all Real9;
    type Real18_Access   is access all Real18;
    type Str1_Access     is access all Textual;
    type Str2_Access     is access all Textwide;
    type Str4_Access     is access all Textsuper;
    type Time_Access     is access all AC.Time;
    type Chain_Access    is access all Chain;
    type Enum_Access     is access all Enumtype;
    type Settype_Access  is access all Settype;
+   type Geometry_Access is access all SPAT.Geometry;
+   type Bits_Access     is access all Bits;
+   type S_UTF8_Access   is access all Text_UTF8;

 end AdaBase.Results;
 </pre>
 <p>
-This page documents 40 similar bind functions, two for each standard data type.
+This page documents 44 similar bind functions, two for each standard data type.
 These functions bind to the columns of fetched data rows.
-The first 20 functions reference the column by its numeric index, and the last 20 functions reference the column through an associative array of the column's name.
+The first 22 functions reference the column by its numeric index, and the last 22 functions reference the column through an associative array of the column's name.
 </p>
 <h3>Boolean function<br/>